 - Remix Albums – There’s another huge self-made compilation here, this time featuring remixes by various artists (12-Inch Mixes, club mixes, etc).
 There are also some Queen remix albums a few people have made, and other bits and pieces.

-- Games – Soundtracks to games, particularly the soundtrack albums to GTA Vice City.
-I’ve also got the soundtrack to the old Motorhead game I had for the PC many years ago.
+- Games – Soundtracks to games, such as the soundtrack albums to GTA Vice City, and the soundtrack to the old Motorhead game I had for the PC many years ago.
 Back then, when PC and Playstation titles came on CDs, you could occasionally put the game discs in your CD player and listen to the music like a normal album.
 You would often have to skip Track 1, because it was the data track, which generated horrible white noise, but after that it could be very rewarding.

 - Olympics 2012 – I ended up getting a lot of the albums relating to the Olympic and Paralympic games that year, including Isles Of Wonder for the main opening ceremony.
 So it made sense to group them all together.